Claver History, Family Crest & Coats of Arms

 Early Notables of the Claver family (pre 1700)

-More information is included under the topic Early Claver Notables in all our PDF Extended History products and printed products wherever possible.
+Another 61 words (4 lines of text) are included under the topic Early Claver Notables in all our PDF Extended History products and printed products wherever possible.

 Claver migration to the United States +